martinluther/RStudio-on-a-Chromebook/README.md

 # RStudio-on-a-Chromebook
-Instructions for installing RStudio on a Chromebook
+Instructions for installing RStudio on a Chromebook.
+The full process requires approximately 20 minutes.

 ## Instructions
 1. In **Settings**, [Turn On **Linux (Beta)**](https://support.google.com/chromebook/answer/9145439?hl=en).
 This option may be unavailable if your device is too old or managed by your school.